christophe-cerin/OnlineML_ESP32/ARDUINO/README.md

 The Arduino card is very easily programmable with this software, however it will be necessary to make some preparations to be able to program the ESP32, in particular install the ESP32 card itself.
-Download and install the Arduinode IDE from the official [Arduino.cc Website](https://www.arduino.cc/en/software)
+Download and install the Arduinode IDE from the official [Arduino.cc](https://www.arduino.cc/en/software) Website.

 # Preparing the ESP-WROOM-32D microcontroller